2018-2019 Bulletin [ARCHIVED BULLETIN]

-Engineering & Industrial Applied Mathematics, PhD (Joint Degree with CSULB)
+Engineering & Industrial Applied Mathematics (Engineering & Computational Mathematics as of Spring 2019), PhD (Joint Degree with CSULB)

-The doctoral program in Engineering & Industrial Applied Mathematics is a joint program with the College of Engineering at California State University, Long Beach.
+The doctoral program in Engineering & Industrial Applied Mathematics (Engineering & Computational Mathematics as of Spring 2019) is a joint program with the College of Engineering at California State University, Long Beach.
 This program was developed with two educational goals.

 - To draw upon the synergistic expertise of the research faculty at CGU and CSULB to offer an interdisciplinary degree that integrates advanced mathematical analysis with modern engineering techniques